What Kind of Web Developer I Want to Be

 This past week I attended the 2019 React Rally in Salt Lake City, and now I’m enjoying my first vacation since starting at Netflix 11 months ago.
 It’s a good opportunity for reflection, to think about what kind of web developer I want to be.

-The question that paralyses me is: in my career as a web developer, should I dig in deeper into the areas I already know or should I expand my knowledge out to other areas so I’m more well balanced?
+In my career as a web developer, should I dig deeper into the areas I already know or should I expand my knowledge out to other areas so I’m more well balanced?

-So if I’m being completely objective, putting aside pride and curiosity and vanity and fear of being called out as an impostor, the answer is simple: I need to dig deeper into the areas I already know.
-Economic and professional opportunities come from being an expert in a particular subject.
-There are unicorns who know everything—I’ve worked with and marveled at them—but I gave up my opportunity to be one of them when I decided to study literature in college and grad school.
-I’m on a path where I’m most valuable as one member of a team, not as a one man team.
+Putting aside pride and curiosity and vanity and fear of being called out as an impostor, the course forward is simple: I need to dig deeper into the areas I already know.
+Career opportunities and job satisfaction come from being an expert in a particular subject.

 So my course of study, my areas of expertise, can be abstracted into these four fundamental categories:

 - The Assets - Everything that needs to be sent to the browser.

 - The Wire - How the assets are sent to the browser.

 - The Browser - How the browser renders the assets that have been sent.

 - The Experience - How the user sees and interacts with what the browser has rendered.